ryu1kn/vscode-edit-with-shell/README.md

     The project root will be used as a current directory when executing a shell command.
 HOME path will be used in case project root is not available.

+## Configurations

+* `editWithShell.currentDirectoryKind` (default: `currentFile`)

+    Current directory for shell commands.
+If the target directory is not available, HOME directory will be used.
+Possible values: `currentFile` or `workspaceRoot`

 ## Keyboard Shortcuts

 You can quickly open a command input box by registering the extension command to your keyboard shortcut settings.
 For example: